-These are non-Federal Loans made by Private Institutions such as banks or credit unions to help students cover the cost of tuition, fees and living expenses.
+These are non-federal loans made by private institutions such as banks or credit unions to help students cover the cost of tuition, fees, and living expenses.
 These loans are subject to Cost of Attendance limitations and must be certified by the school.
-Students are strongly encouraged to fully exhaust all Federal Loan options before applying for Private Loans since their repayment terms are not as generous as Federal Loans and the variable interest rate will usually make the loan more costly over the life of the loan.
+Students are strongly encouraged to fully exhaust all federal loan options before applying for private loans since their repayment terms are not as generous as federal ooans and the variable interest rate will usually make the loan more costly over the life of the loan.

 When 12 consecutive payments have been made on a formerly defaulted loan, it can become a rehabilitation loan.
 Once a loan becomes rehabilitated, it becomes a new loan: A borrower again becomes eligible for participation in federal financial aid programs.

-In order to be eligible for federal student aid you must register with the Selective Service if:
+To be eligible for federal student aid, you must register with the Selective Service if:

-- are not currently on active duty in the U.S. Armed Forces.
+- You are not currently on active duty in the U.S. armed forces.

-Citizens of the Federated States of Micronesia, the Republic of the Marshall Islands or the Republic of Palau are exempt from registering.
+Citizens of the Federated States of Micronesia, Republic of the Marshall Islands, or Republic of Palau are exempt from registering.

 A repayment schedule that allows up to 10 years to repay student loans, with a minimum monthly payment of $50 a month.
 This is the default repayment plan for unconsolidated federal student loans, although borrowers can choose other plans.